Meet the cast of McDonald and Dodds - TheNewsTrace

 Who’s Megan Wattal?
 One of Max Crockett’s three daughters.
 She’s on the native council and is competing for management of the household enterprise as soon as her dad steps apart.

 What else has Rosalie Craig been in?
-The actress has loved a profitable stage profession, showing in The Lord of the Rings, Firm, Surprise.land, and The Gentle Princess (which gained her an Night Commonplace Award and Olivier nomination).
-Her handful of TV and film credit contains Father Brown, Midsomer Murders, and Spooks.
+The actress has loved a profitable stage profession, showing in The Lord of the Rings, Firm, Marvel.land, and The Mild Princess (which received her an Night Commonplace Award and Olivier nomination).
+Her handful of TV and film credit consists of Father Brown, Midsomer Murders, and Spooks.

 Navin Chowdhry performs Pete Wattal